JeremiahKaren/35percent.github.io/_posts/2020-04-18-the-reality-for-traders-relocating-from-elephant-and-castle-shopping-centre.md

 This also found that while that while there were 122 businesses eligible for relocation there was only [57 spaces available](https://twitter.com/LatinElephant/status/1081169626590048258/photo/1) on the four Elephant relocation sites, with another 30 stall spaces available a mile away , in East St.
 No surprise, recap planning report; objections...

+This is light on numbers for those actually relocated, preferring instead percentage measures of trader confidence.
+One set of figures that do stand out is that of